Dasht-e Yahudi: Origin

 In Persian and Mughal historical texts and rarely in Afghan texts, it is always found with another closely related term: Qilʽ Yahudiya or Qila Yahudi.
 The word "Qilʽ Yahudiya" literally translates to the "Jewish citadel/fort".

 People and tribes

 Three major Pashtun tribes were settled in the area: the Afridi, the Yusufzai, and the Khattak.

-The Afridi are settled in the western parts of the traditional region; the Yusufzai are settled on the eastern parts; and the Khattak in the central and northern parts.
+The Afridi are settled in the western parts of the traditional region; the Yusufzai are settled on the Northern and North Eastern parts and the Khattak in the central parts.
 Additionally, the Mohmand tribe is also present in the northwest of the area.
 Both the Khattak and the Yusufzai were notorious for ransacking Mughal supply lines and trade routes, so much so that the Mughals had to build the Attock Fort to defend against it.

 Ashoka's Aramaic stone edicts

 Ashoka was an Indian emperor of the Maurya dynasty who ruled almost all of the Indian subcontinent from c.
 269–232 BCE.

 Ashoka's famous stone tablets and ancient edicts, some of which are found within the Dasht-e Yahudi regions of Shahbaz Garhi, Mardan, and Swabi, have inscriptions in the Greek and Aramaic languages.